FLUX-SE/all_docs/en_US/spat_revolution_doc/Spatialisation_Technology_Ambisonic_transcoding.md

 “All-round Ambisonic decoding” (AllRAD) is designed in two steps.
 First, an optimal virtual loudspeaker layout using t-design arrangement is considered (for which the SAD is optimal).
 Secondly, the signals of these virtual loudspeakers are mapped to the real loudspeakers via VBAP.

 ### Improved AllRAD

-!> Improved AllRAD is only available in the Ultimate version of _SPAT Revolution_.

 “Improved All-Round Ambisonic Decoding” (AllRAD+) combines AllRAD and SAD.
 Constant energy that is achieved for the idealized virtual loudspeaker setup in AllRAD is corrupted by the VBAP stage as, per loudspeaker pair, all virtual sources are superimposed linearly instead of energetically.